w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

 Decorative images are used for ornamental purposes and convey no information or function.
-Build on [Designer Module 1: Visual Design](/curricula/designer-modules/visual-design/) to explain accessibility requirements such as use of color, ability to resize, and adaptability in the context of decorative images.
 Decorative images require empty text alternatives, so that they can be ignored by assistive technologies, and reduce noise.
 Explain that determining if an image is decorative is a responsibility shared with the content author.

 #### Learning Outcomes for Topic